Here are my top tips on how to save money as a book lover!

 I am a self-proclaimed book lover.
 Books teach me things, help me navigate through the nuances of life, influence my decisions, and impact my emotions.
 And I have to admit that flipping through physical pages of books with a cup of coffee or tea on hand delivers a sensation and an immersive environment that is unmatched for anything else.
 So yes, allocate some room in your budget for books, but don’t forget to save in the meantime if you can!

-If you are a Starbucks enthusiast, or simply love having a coffee or tea while reading, you may want to check out my article on 25 Ways to Get Free Drinks at Starbucks!
+If you are a Starbucks enthusiast, or simply love having a coffee or tea while reading, you may want to check out my article on the best ways to get free drinks at Starbucks!

 *subject to change without notice.